 Sign the form below once you and your parent or guardian have read and agree to the details of the attached syllabus, expectations, and grading policy for English 1301.
-Return this syllabus and agreement to class during the first week of school; these items should be kept in your binder or folder throughout the semester.
+Return this syllabus and agreement to class by August 26th.
+This syllabus and grading rubric should be kept in your binder or folder throughout the semester.

-Date:
+Date: -

 Student's Printed Name:

 Student's Signature:

 Parent's Printed Name:

 Parent/Guardian Signature:

-Date Received by Teacher